Navratri day 1 (Shailaputri/Pārvatī)

-After the destruction of Daksha Yagna for performing Nir:ishwara Yag (meaning an yagna without the Ishwara), Devi Dakshayani walked into the Yogagni (Fire created by Yoga, an highly advanced method in Yoga) to shed Her physical manifestation.
+After the destruction of Daksha Yagna for performing Nir:īśvara Yag (meaning a yagna without the īśvara), Devi Dakshayani walked into the Yogagni (Fire created by Yoga, a highly advanced method in Yoga) to shed Her physical manifestation.
 She didn’t wish to continue as the Daughter of King Dhaksha who insulted Her Pathidev (Shiva).
-This concept of dēha:tyag (sacrifice one’s body) in fire of Yoga refusing the discrimination of one’s pathi:dev (husband by Dharma) is called Sathi or Sati.
+This concept of dēha:tyag (sacrifice one’s body) in the fire of Yoga refusing the discrimination of one’s pathi:dev (husband by Dharma) is called Sathi or Sati.
 Hence, Devi Dakshayani was the first Sati who tried to protect Her Pati’s honor.

 Shiva after the manifestation of Veerabhadra, dwelled alone in the absence of Devi (physically manifested form).
-Whenever Shiva is alone like this, He withdraws into Dakshina Murti state, a state of being a Guru and becomes a full-time ascetic immersed in teaching.
-To understand the aspect of Ishwara & Shakti, please find this article on this portal under the topics list.
+Whenever Shiva is alone like this, He withdraws into Dakshina Murti state, a state of being a Guru, and becomes a full-time ascetic immersed in teaching.
+To understand the aspect of īśvara & Śakti, please find this article on this portal under the topics list.

-Sri Shankara gratified us with Shiva:nandha Lahiri and gave us the same tatva in its very first sloka:
+Sri Śankara gratified us with Shiva:nandha Lahiri and gave us the same tatva in its very first sloka:

 ” कलाभ्यां चूडालङ्कृतशशिकलाभ्यां निजतपः फलाभ्यां भक्तेषु प्रकटितफलाभ्यां भवतु मे ।शिवाभ्यामस्तोकत्रिभुवनशिवाभ्यां हृदि पुन- र्भवाभ्यामानन्दस्फुरदनुभवाभ्यां नतिरियम्”